thisisartunion/kekbot/README.md

 ### To-do (priority = more-or-less the position, kinda):
-- [ ] Improve dailies, change to a non session based (AKA, persistent database) database system for the project, ~~then turn it into more of a qna setup, kinda like yui's ras system~~ <br> Too convoluted, alrd tried this out with archv.
+- [ ] Improve dailies, change to a non session based (AKA, persistent database) database system for the project, ~~then turn it into more of a qna setup, kinda like yui's ras system~~ <br> Too convoluted (the qna thing), alrd tried this out with archv.

 - [ ] Chat tracker